hariom282538/lazyGit/README.md

 # How to run

-Run this (supports linux/mac only):
+Run this (linux/mac bash-terminal only):

 ```bash
 chmod +x setup.sh